MidgetOnACrutch/PinguBotPublic/README.md

 ##Setting up your new bot

 **First things first, Node.js**
->This is REQUIRED or else nothing will work.
-[Link](https://nodejs.org/en/)
+>[This](https://nodejs.org/en/) is REQUIRED or else nothing will work.

 **Next, coding enviroment if you dont have one already**
->I highly suggest Visual Studio Code, compleatly free and very lightweight.
-[Link](https://code.visualstudio.com/)
+>I highly suggest [Visual Studio Code](https://code.visualstudio.com/), compleatly free and very lightweight.

 **Last step for code setup, installing discord.js**
 1. Start by opening Visual Studio Code.